 How to claim for pothole damage

-With an estimated two million potholes across British roads (according to the RAC), it is likely they will cause damage to your vehicle at some point.
-Claiming for pothole damage can be slightly more difficult than for damage caused by a conventional accident; read here for a breakdown of what to do should you need to.
+Despite this, claiming for pothole damage can be slightly more difficult than for damage caused by a conventional accident; read here for a breakdown of what to do should you need to.

 Whether you make a claim through your provider or via the council/authority, it is crucial that you collect evidence to show that the pothole was the cause of the damage.

 Firstly, take photos of the pothole and the damage caused to your vehicle.